 Just before construction began in 1869, Roebling was fatally injured while taking a few final compass readings across the East River.
 A boat smashed the toes on one of his feet, and three weeks later he died of tetanus.
 He was the first of more than two dozen people who would die building his bridge.
 His 32-year-old son, Washington A. Roebling, took over as chief engineer.
 Roebling had worked with his father on several bridges and had helped design the Brooklyn Bridge.

-Roebling continued to direct construction operations from his home, and his wife, Emily, carried his instructions to the workers.
+Roebling continued to direct construction operations from his home with the help of his wife Emily.
+In fact, Emily developed such an expertise in the project and construction that she effectively assumed the role of chief engineer and spokesperson for her husband.
 In 1877, Washington and Emily moved into a home with a view of the bridge.
-Roebling's health gradually improved, but he remained partially paralyzed for the rest of his life.
+Roebling’s health gradually improved, but he remained partially paralyzed for the rest of his life.
 On May 24, 1883, Emily Roebling was given the first ride over the completed bridge, with a rooster, a symbol of victory, in her lap.
 Within 24 hours, an estimated 250,000 people walked across the Brooklyn Bridge, using a broad promenade above the roadway that John Roebling designed solely for the enjoyment of pedestrians.

 The Brooklyn Bridge, with its unprecedented length and two stately towers, was dubbed the “eighth wonder of the world.”
 The connection it provided between the massive population centers of Brooklyn and Manhattan changed the course of New York City forever.
 In 1898, the city of Brooklyn formally merged with New York City, Staten Island, and a few farm towns, forming Greater New York.